yvelikova/axway-open-docs/content/en/docs/central/proxy_rate_limit.md

 ## Review

-You have learned how rate limiting can help you provide a better API experience to consumers and how configure a rate limit on your API using both the AMPLIFY Central UI and the AMPLIFY CLI.
+You have learned how rate limiting can help you provide a better API experience to consumers and how to configure a rate limit on your API using both the AMPLIFY Central UI and the AMPLIFY CLI.